Public Records & Services in Breinigsville

 Frequently Asked Questions

 To register to vote in Breinigsville, Pennsylvania, residents can register online through the Pennsylvania Department of State's website, by mail, or in person at the Lehigh County elections office.
 Pennsylvania requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Pennsylvania Department of State's voter lookup tool.
-For local municipal elections in Breinigsville, contact the Lehigh County Clerk's office for schedules and ballot information.
+For local county and state elections (Breinigsville is an unincorporated community in Lehigh County and does not hold municipal elections), contact the Lehigh County Clerk's office for schedules and ballot information.

 Property records for Breinigsville, Pennsylvania are maintained by the Lehigh Board of Assessment Appeals's Office and the Lehigh Recorder of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Lehigh County, including parcels in Breinigsville.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Lehigh Recorder of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Pennsylvania counties provide online property record searches through their county websites.
-For in-person requests, visit the Lehigh County offices at the county courthouse.
 The Lehigh County Treasurer handles property tax payments and tax sale information.